mukul-seagate11/cortx-1/doc/OVA/R2/CORTX_on_Open_Virtual_Appliance.rst

       sh /opt/seagate/cortx/provisioner/cli/virtual_appliance/bootstrap.sh

    Run the bootstrap script to ensure all the necessary services are operational.

-#. **Before you begin:**

-   - Ensure that you have configured your ipv4 network.

-      - If you do not see an ipv4 network configured, you might need to change your virtual networking configuration using  `these instructions <troubleshoot_virtual_network.rst>`_.

-   - From the Virtual Network Editor dialog, ensure you uncheck Automatic Settings and select the correct VMNet connection and NIC.

-      - Once you select an NIC, ensure that you do not have conflicting NICs selected.

 #.
 (Optional) To configure the static IPs instead of DHCP: